zwave-js/zwave-js-ui/README.md

 Gateway settings:

 - **Gateway type**: This setting specify the logic used to publish Zwave Nodes Values in MQTT topics.
-At the moment there are 3 possible configuration, two are automatic (all values are published in a specific topic) and one allows to manually configure which values you want to publish for each device type:
+At the moment there are 3 possible configuration, two are automatic (all values are published in a specific topic) and one needs to manually configure which values you want to publish to MQTT and what topic to use.
+For every gateway type you can set custom topic values, if gateway is not in 'configure manually' mode you can omit the topic of the values (the topic will depends on the gateway type) and use the table to set values you want to `poll` or if you want to scale them using `post operation`

   1. **ValueId Topics**: *Automatically configured*.
 The topic where zwave values are published will be: